Archaeological Practice MSc

 |Masters degree (6 modules + dissertation, 180 credits)||£13,428||£14,400|

 Fees are payable in advance each academic year unless otherwise agreed.

-You may wish to consider further study such as advanced research; vocational diplomas; PhD study
+You may wish to consider further study in areas such as: advanced research; vocational diplomas; masters by research; and PhD study.

 You can use the above QR code to connect directly to the course details.

 I graduated with a first-class honours in Archaeology in October 2019, by which time I had taken a huge leap of faith and moved my family to Orkney to undertake the MSc in Archaeological Practice at UHI Orkney.
 Unfortunately, as with everyone else in the world, Covid-19 has had an impact my plans, however I’m close to finishing my dissertation and am on track for a distinction.
 The kids have settled really well and everyone agrees it was the best decision we could have made.

 Studying with this university was the best thing I’ve ever done.
 The online facilities which make a wide variety of courses available to people in rural areas, allowed me to discover a subject I love, and the fantastic staff supported me throughout.
 It gave me confidence in my own abilities and the opportunity to change the lives of our family undoubtedly for the better.